 As we’ve explained before, Google 'crawls' all webpages to bring you the most relevant search results to your query, and the way it establishes how relevant the result is by comparing keywords.

-So for example, if you search 'join choir in Birmingham', Google will check all websites that have the keywords from the query ('join', 'choir', and 'Birmingham'), as well as any other keywords that are related to them – so 'choir' can be related to 'singing group', 'chorist', 'vocalist', 'soprano', 'alto' and many more.
-The more specific the better – a search for 'choir in Birmingham' will bring up thousands, if not millions of results!
-If you tailor it further to 'no audition casual lower voice choir Birmingham', you will get fewer results, but they will be more tailored to your specific combination of keywords.
+So for example, if you search 'join choir in Birmingham', Google will check all websites that have the keywords from the query ('join', 'choir', and 'Birmingham'), as well as other related terms.
+So 'choir' might be connected to words like 'singing group', 'chorist', 'vocalist', 'soprano', 'alto' and many more.
+The more specific your search, the more tailored your results will be – a search for 'choir in Birmingham' will bring up thousands (if not millions) of results, but if you refine it further to 'no audition casual lower voice choir Birmingham', you will get fewer, more relevant results.

 Keywords exerciseSince you’re the best person to ask about your music group, try to come up with a few starter keywords.
 Have a think about your music group and what makes it unique, then set about defining a list of characteristics.
 What type of group is it?